vlang/v/doc/docs.md

 println(user.age)
 ```

-JSON is very popular nowadays, that's why JSON support is built in.
+JSON is very popular nowadays, that's why JSON support is built-in.

-The first argument of the `json.decode` function is the type to decode to.
-The second argument is the JSON string.
+The first argument of the `json.decode` function is the type to decode to and the second argument is the JSON string.

 V generates code for JSON encoding and decoding.
 No runtime reflection is used.
-This results in much better
+This results in much better performance.
-performance.

 ## Testing